tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/维护管理实例/设置实例备注_intl_en.md

 ## Overview
-As the business grows, more and more devices and instances need to be managed.
-The reasonable categorization of resources has become an important means of resource management.
-TencentDB for SQL Server allows you to add remarks to instances in the console for easier instance identification and management.
+As your business grows, you will need to manage an increasing number of devices and instances, thus it is in your great interest to properly categorize your resources.
+To make it simple for you to manage and identify your instances, TencentDB for SQL Server supports adding remarks to instances in the console.

 ## Notes
 - Both primary and read-only instances support remarks.